platan/idea-gradle-dependencies-formatter/README.md

 Run IntelliJ IDEA with the plugin intalled in:
 `./gradlew runIde`

 This project uses [gradle-intellij-plugin](https://github.com/JetBrains/gradle-intellij-plugin).
-Please refer to it's documentation for information about configuration.
+Please refer to its documentation for information about a configuration.

 Note: Currently the project is not prepared to be imported as a IntelliJ Platform Plugin.